 BIOL 5001 Independent Study in Biology for the Master's in Biology Program

 Research under the supervision of a faculty mentor.
 Can be repeated to complete a Master's Thesis which requires 6 total units of independent study.
-Prerequisite: Must be enrolled in The Master's in Biology Program in the School of Arts and Sciences.
+Must be enrolled in The Master's in Biology Program in the School of Arts and Sciences.

 Credit 3 units.